 Vacation Rental by Owner, or VRBO, is currently the fastest growing rental segment in the U.S. Short Term Rentals came about primarily because of the high cost of owning a second home.
 Many second homesare only used 2 – 3 months of the year.
 VRBO allows the owner to rent out their property on a short term basis, much like you’d rent a hotel room.
 There are websites that help facilitate the transaction between the owner and the renter. vrbo.com is one website that owners and renters can go to to lease out or rent a home.
-We are happy to assist you with your VRBO insurance needs in Colorado!
+We are happy to assist you with your VRBO insurance needs in Colorado and West Virginia!

 Insured as Owner – Occupied

 A major concern with renting out your property on a short term lease is, ‘how do I insure my home?’.
 Typically the owners of these types of properties are insuring them incorrectly.
 I’ve come across VRBOs insured as secondary residences, vacation homes and long-term landlord policies.